 Leighann Kowalsky is an artist and a producer.
-She is a graduate of Marist College and has spent nearly a decade producing large scale live events with Firehouse Productions.
-(Credits include The Tony Awards, NBA All Star Game, Rock n Roll Hall of Fame Inductions, The Wiz Live!, iHeartRadio Music Festival, MTV Video Music Awards, 121212 Concert, and numerous big name touring acts such as David Gray, Coldplay, Florence & The Machine, Radiohead and Mumford & Sons.)
+She is a graduate of Marist College (Communications & Psychology) and spent nearly a decade producing large scale live events with Firehouse Productions.
+She has nearly 20 years experience performing, educating & choreographing.
 Collaborative in nature, Kowalsky teams up with dancer and artist Rowan Willigan to host a haven for artists of all genres traditions to create new and exciting interdisciplinary work.

-Leighann Kowalsky began her dance training in ballet with Amy Desmond in 1993.
-She began studying Irish Dance with Deirdre Lowry in 1998, and was fortunate to workshop frequently with Donny Golden, Joel Hanna and Jean Butler.
+Beginning her dance training in ballet with Amy Desmond in 1993, Leighann went on to study Irish Dance with Deirdre Lowry in 1998, and was fortunate to workshop frequently with Donny Golden, Joel Hanna and Jean Butler.
 In 2006, Kowalsky began extending her dance education to Erick Hawkins, Limon and Cunningham style Modern Dance, and Contemporary Dance and Classic Jazz with Elaine Colandrea, Katherine Duke, Abby Saxon, Alex Bloomstein, and Kathy McDonald.

-Leighann is the Founding Director of the D’amby Project.
-Leighann’s blend of talents offers D’amby students an education that goes well beyond dance to include experience in the overall production of a show.
-Leighann has taught at the D’amby Project since day one while also dancing with the Erick Hawkins Dance Company and pursuing a master's degree in communications.
+The Founding Director of the D’amby Project, Leighann’s blend of talents offers D’amby students an education that goes well beyond dance to include experience in the overall production, anatomy & wellness, & professionalism.

 ROWAN WILLIGAN - Artistic Director

-Rowan Willigan breathes all things movement and art.
+Rowan Willigan is a dancer, choreographer, visual artist and art conservation technician based in the Hudson Valley.
 A graduate of Bard College, Rowan maintains a strong studio art practice alongside her passion for dance and movement.
 At the D’amby Project, Rowan and Leighann created a structure that focuses on the beauty of collaboration in all the arts—not just dance—and celebrates many outlets of artistic expression.